 Lichen planus occurs when the immune system attacks the body cell so if you have any autoimmune disorder then you can develop lichen planus as well.

 Lichen planus becomes troublesome when it involves much pain and itching.
 Sexual dysfunction occurs if lichen planus affects the vulva and vagina as the area becomes painful and sensitive.
 Sometimes lichen planus can leave scars as well.

 Hyperpigmentation may occur in some cases once the scar disappears.

 Lichen planus may increase the risk of the development of squamous cell carcinoma which is a type of skin cancer.

 Depending on the area affected the presentation of lichen planus may vary:

 Lichen planus occurs when the immune system mistakenly attacks the skin or mucous membrane cells.
 The exact cause of this immune attack is not known but there could be some triggering factors like:

-Conventional treatment include relieving itching, pain and all symptoms by using corticosteroids, immunosuppressants, antihistamines.
-Underlying cause should be treated (hepatitis c infection, allergic reaction etc).
+Conventional treatment includes relieving itching, pain, and all symptoms by using corticosteroids, immunosuppressants, antihistamines.
+The underlying cause should be treated (hepatitis c infection, allergic reaction, etc).

-After a thorough case taking and analysis a homeopath can prescribe a medicine which can get rid of lichen planus permanently.
-Medicines like sulphur, pulsatilla, natrum mur, tuberculinum, ars alb etc can be used but only after constitutional study of the case.
+After a thorough case taking and analysis a homeopath can prescribe medicine that can get rid of lichen planus permanently.
+Medicines like sulphur, pulsatilla, natrum mur, tuberculinum, ars alb, etc can be used but only after constitutional study of the case.